Information for Animal & Pet Owners

 How do I know clinical trials are safe?

 There are some risks with any clinical trial, just as there are with many medical procedures.
-However, all clinical trials have been reviewed by 2 independent committees, including the Purdue Animal Care and Use Committee to ensure animal well-being.
+However, all clinical trials have been reviewed by 2 independent committees, including the Insitutional Animal Care and Use Committee (IACUC) to ensure animal well-being.

 Informed Owner Consent is an important part of each and every trial, meaning you will be given all the information up front about the study and any risks involved.
 Once you understand and agree to the information provided, we will enroll your pet in the trial.